 - The programs at the host institution in the host country must be approved.

 - VA cannot pay any fees specific to education abroad unless the student is required to go abroad as part of their academic program.

-See also the information sheet distributed by the U.S. Department of Veterans Affairs in regards to Education Abroad.
+See also the information sheet distributed by the U.S. Department of Veterans Affairs in regards to Experiential Global Learning.